akashkataria766/Sky-Sense/README.md

 Sky Sense is being developed around a dedicated personal AI experience rather than a generic chatbot.

-The AI layer is integrated with the application to support contextual conversations, personalization, and controlled knowledge.
+The AI layer supports contextual conversations, personalization, memory, and controlled knowledge.

 Additional AI capabilities will continue to be refined as the platform develops.